 Au pairing is a great way to travel and make money, as you’ll get free housing.
 Your main responsibility will be taking care of the children in your host family’s home, but you’ll also have plenty of free time to explore independently.

 You must be at least 18 years old and hold a valid passport from the country you live in or where you are applying for an au pair visa.

 There are many types of families who hire au pairs.
-Some are looking for someone who can help them with childcare while they’re out running errands during the day.
+Some are looking for someone who can help them with childcare while running errands during the day.
 Others need assistance with childcare while they take night classes or go back to school themselves.